therichleo/ShieldStack/CONFIGURATIONS/Wazuh/Wazuh-Agent/AutomaticAgents/README.md

 If we need 10 new agents, we need to do this 10 times.

-In the pc of the agents
+In the pc of the agents we have to install the wazuh agent, but the installer, not with command, so when we insatall the application, that is gona ask for a key, so we put the key, and this is like the aumatic agents work

+//arreglar